 This is Labor Day night.
 Summer is officially over.
 Tomorrow the prison bars come down on me and won't rise again until mid-June.

 I would like to disappear, too, Roberta.
 And I'd like to tell the truth about Frank and me, too, shout it from the rooftops, I'm so very proud of it sometimes, but the story would be ugly in most people's eyes.
 And my telling of it is partial.
 Perhaps implicating and incriminating.
 No one knows whether or not a crime has taken place.
 I don't know whether or not Frank hit you.
-I wrote that he did, but I don't know whether to believe myself.
+I wrote he did, but I don't know whether to believe myself.

 No part of you has been found.
 What?
-Will you wash up next summer when the parts of me that I am drowning tomorrow wash up too, all water-shriveled and fish-nibbled?
+Will you wash up next summer when the parts of me I am drowning tomorrow wash up, too, all water-shriveled and fish-nibbled?
 Maybe we'll wash up together, in the same place.
 I'll go down to the water where I spied you gazing out like longing Penelope did once over the dazzling Aegean and find sections of you drying there.
 Or perhaps by being where you were when I saw you longing to be gone, I'll know where you went.
 Who knows.

 Maybe when school starts tomorrow I'll decide to write your essay on what you did this summer.
 I've been trying.